EcosystemEcologyLab/AGB-products/CONTRIBUTING.md

 ### Naming things

 For each data product, choose a unique short name that is all lowercase with no spaces (underscores are ok).
-The output path should be, e.g., `/Volumes/Projects/moore/<short_name>/<short_name>_1990-2000.tif` replacing the years with the range of that particular dataset.
+The output path should be, e.g., `/Volumes/moore/AGB_cleaned/<short_name>/<short_name>_1990-2000.tif` replacing the years with the range of that particular data product.
 If tiled, the output file name should be constructed to include some kind of tile identifier, ideally matching the raw data.
 E.g. `<short_name>_h01v10_1990-2000.tif`.